 When the CCPA goes into effect on January 1, 2020, certain disclosures will need to be made based on how the company has been collecting, using and sharing data over the past year.
-In other words, it will need to disclose information about its privacy practices for the last year to California residents.
+In other words, companies will need to disclose information about their privacy practices for the last year to California residents.

 Under the CCPA, consumers are allowed to make a request for access to their personal information.
 If a request is made, organizations are required to provide records covering the 12-month period preceding the date of the request.
-This means organization should already be maintaining accurate records of consumers’ personal information starting from January 1, 2019.
+This means organizations should already be maintaining accurate records of consumers’ personal information beginning January 1, 2019.